NuGet Package: DevExpress.ExpressApp

 ModificationsController displays Cancel, Save, SaveAndClose and SaveAndNew Actions in Object Views.

-In a Windows Forms application:
+- Windows Forms

-||The Save Action.||Represents the Save Action’s SimpleAction.Execute event handler.
+||The Save Action.||The Save Action’s SimpleAction.Execute event handler.
 Does nothing.
 Overridden in the Controller’s descendants.|

-||The Save and Close Action.||Represents the Save and Close Action’s SimpleAction.Execute event handler.
+||The Save and Close Action.||The Save and Close Action’s SimpleAction.Execute event handler.
 Does nothing.
 Overridden in the Controller’s descendants.|

-||The Save and New Action.||Represents the Save and New Action’s SimpleAction.Execute event handler.
+||The Save and New Action.||The Save and New Action’s SimpleAction.Execute event handler.
 Commits changes made to the current View’s object and executes the New Action, if it is available (see NewObjectViewController.NewObjectAction).|

-||The Cancel Action.||Represents Cancel Action’s SimpleAction.Execute event handler.
+||The Cancel Action.||The Cancel Action’s SimpleAction.Execute event handler.
 Does nothing.
 Overridden in the Controller’s descendants.|

-||A change in environment (for example, the current object has been changed).||Checks whether the active or enabled state of the Save, Save and Close, Save and New and Cancel Actions should be changed after the environment has been changed.|
+||A change in environment (for example, the current object was changed).||Checks whether the active or enabled state of the Save, Save and Close, Save and New and Cancel Actions should be changed after changes in the environment.|

 This Controller is activated for Object Views only.
-To ascertain whether the Controller is active, use the Controller.Active property.
+To check whether the Controller is active, use the Controller.Active property.
 If you need to know the reason for its deactivation or activation at runtime, use the DiagnosticInfo Action.